 When selling on Amazon, a seller has two general options:

 Most established and higher volume sellers practically have to choose the FBA option, as it has Amazon deal with shipping and storage of merchandise, which is impractical for most Amazon merchants.
 In addition, many buyers see FBA as the more “professional” and safe option, as buyers often mistakenly believe that Amazon screens products that are fulfilled by their system.
-Unfortunately, not only is this not the case, but it is the very FBA system that leads to counterfeiting and hijacking of brands.
+Unfortunately, not only is this not the case, but it is the very FBA system that supports Amazon counterfeiting and hijacking of brands.
 The problem is that Amazon comingles goods of different sellers in their warehouses as long as they all claim a common ASIN (Amazon Standard Identification Number) and allows different sellers to “list against” sellers of a certain product.
 For example, say that several sellers are all selling the same set of Bose headphones.
 Amazon will have a single ASIN assigned to that product, as well as a single listing.
 One seller will have the “Buy Box” and be the “default” seller for the product, while other sellers will be listed as options below the Buy Box:

 Amazon Counterfeit Case Study